- When was the International Criminal Investigative Training Assistance Program (ICITAP) created?

 - Where does the funding for ICITAP's technical assistance and training programs come from?

-- ICITAP works in close partnership with and receives funding for its programs from the U.S. Department of State, the U.S. Agency for International Development, the Millennium Challenge Corporation, and the Department of Defense.
+- ICITAP works in close partnership with and receives funding for its programs from the U.S. Department of State, the U.S. Agency for International Development and the Department of Defense.

 What does ICITAP do?